Ensysce Biosciences Inc: Ensysce Biosciences and Quotient Sciences Announce a Partnership on the Development and Clinical Testing of Ensysce's PF614-MPAR, a Novel Opioid Designed to Prevent Abuse and Overdose

 Partnership further expedites Ensysce's development pipeline

 NOTTINGHAM, England, Aug.
-31, 2022 /PRNewswire/ -- Ensysce Biosciences, Inc. ("Ensysce" or the "Company") (NASDAQ: ENSC) (OTC PINK: ENSCW), a clinical-stage biotech company applying transformative chemistry to improve prescription drug safety, and Quotient Sciences, a drug development and manufacturing accelerator, today announced a partnership to support the development and clinical testing of PF614-MPAR.
+31, 2022 /PRNewswire/ -- Ensysce Biosciences, Inc., a clinical-stage biotech company applying transformative chemistry to improve prescription drug safety, and Quotient Sciences, a drug development and manufacturing accelerator, today announced a partnership to support the development and clinical testing of PF614-MPAR.

 PF614-MPAR is a novel opioid combination product for the potential treatment of chronic pain that is designed to prevent both abuse and overdose.